MikaDevelops/warehouseApplication/README.md

 # warehouseApplication
-A school project to be used in two courses: User Interface Programming and Data Management Systems.
+A project in university of applied sciences studies to be used in two courses: User Interface Programming and Data Management Systems.
 Language Java.

 ## Little background